• Skip to primary navigation

 loaf in tin

 This bread has quite the pedigree.
 Josey Baker is the founder of The Mill, home to the infamous thick slabs of toast made from house-milled grains.
 He adapted his adventure bread from Sarah Britton's Life-Changing Loaf of Bread which, I must say, quite lives up to its name.
-I've seen this type of bread popping up at various places around town, such as at a tasting of Seed + Salt that I went to with Phi and Sarah, and served with smoked onions, sauerkraut and goat cheese at Verbena.
-Once you try it, I wager you'll be hooked, too.
-(I'm looking forward to trying the crackers of the same name, too!)
+Once you try it, I wager you'll be hooked, too!

 loaf of Multi-Grain Nut + Seed Bread